alessndro/alessndro/README.md

 My first real interaction with coding happened during my time at the University of Amsterdam (UvA), where I embarked on a minor in Programming.
 After graduating with my Bachelor's and Master's degrees, I decided to take a brief hiatus from studying to explore the world and immerse myself in different cultures.
 I spent an incredible 8 months traveling through Asia, soaking in the sights, sounds, and inspirations from all corners of the globe.

 During my travels, I realized that my passion for coding and web development was still very much alive and that I wanted to pursue it further.
 The dynamic world of front-end web development, in particular, captured my imagination.
 And so, I returned from my adventures in Asia with a renewed sense of purpose.
-I embarked on a journey to learn and master front-end web development, combining my love for design and technology to create beautiful and functional user experiences.
+I embarked on a journey to learn and master front-end web development.

 [website]: -